wellesley-cs230/wellesley-cs230.github.io/hw1.md

 * Equilateral triangles are considered isosceles.
 *  If the user enters three side lengths that cannot possibly form a triangle (ex.
-1,1,2), your program should that this set of input does not form a triangle and stop execution.
+1,1,2), your program should say that this set of input does not form a triangle and stop execution.
 You can use `System.exit(1)` for that.
 * You do not need to handle the case when the user enters other invalid input, e.g. negative number(s) or non-numbers.

 Some sample executions of this program are shown below: